annabellisa/STJW_analysis/README.md

 ## Manuscript

-Smith, A.L., Kanjithanda, R. & Milner, R.N.C. in preparation.
+Smith, A.L., Kanjithanda, R.M. & Milner, R.N.C. in preparation.
 Off-target impacts of herbicide application on resident plant communities in threatened temperate grasslands.

 ## License

-The STJW_Analysis project by Annabel Smith, Raagini Kanjithanda and Richard Milner is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+The STJW Analysis project by Annabel Smith, Raagini Kanjithanda and Richard Milner is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 Based on a work at https://github.com/annabellisa/STJW_analysis.